dreamhigherct/dreamhigher/content/Support us/_index.md

 Branch code 051001
 Swift code:  SBZA ZA JJ

-Please contact us [here](./contact) if you require further deails and to request a section 18A certificate to claim a tax deduction on your donation
+Please contact us [here](./contact) if you require further details and to request a section 18A certificate to claim a tax deduction on your donation

 #### Gear
 We are also always looking for additional climbing gear to help our team members.
 Things we are in particular need of are: